Air Fryer Frozen Chicken Wings

 Ingredients

-- 1 tablespoon olive oil
+- 1 tablespoon olive oil or your preferred cooking oil

 - 1 teaspoon garlic powder